 How to Do the Zottman Curl for Amazing Arms (VIDEO)

-Chances are you do the biceps curl for one main reason: To build a head-turning pair of guns.
+Chances are you do the biceps curl for one main reason: to build a head-turning pair of guns.
 But if you’re going to have buff upper arms, you should try to match them with complimentary lower arms.
 That’s where the Zottman curl comes in.

 “The Zottman curl is one of the best exercises for working your forearms,” says Trevor Thieme, C.S.C.S.